niqdev/devops/docs/_jvm.md

 ### Garbage collection

 **Garbage collection** removes object no more referenced in the heap from the stack.
-Most of the objects don't live for long, if an object survives it is likely to live forever. **Mark and sweep** is the algorithm used: instead of look for all the objects that must be removed, it looks for the object that need to be retained
+Most of the objects don't live for long, if an object survives it is likely to live forever. **Mark and sweep** is the algorithm used:

+* instead of look for all the objects that must be removed, it looks for the object that need to be retained
 * all the threads in the application are paused (stop the world event)
 * follow all the references from the stack and mark it as alive
-* full scan an all the heap and wipe unmarked reference
+* full scan on all the heap and wipe unmarked reference
 * reorder contiguos memory in order to avoid fragmentation
 * more stuff there is to clean, more is faster cos it looks only for what to retain

-**Generational garbage collection** is a way to organize the heap into 2 section to try to avoid freeze the application while garbage collecting the whole heap:
+**Generational garbage collection** is a way to organize the heap into 2 sections to try to avoid freeze the application while garbage collecting the whole heap:

 * **young generation** is small, so gc is quick, after gc reference are moved in old generation heap (few fraction of seconds to scan)
 * **old generation** no gc scan usually, only if needed i.e. when is full (few seconds to scan)
 * young generation is divided in Eden, Survivor0 and Survivor1
 * new objects are created in the Eden
-* when eden gets full, objects are moved in the Survivor space and moved amongs the two alternatively to be compacted
+* when Eden gets full, objects are moved in the Survivor space and moved amongs the two alternatively to be compacted
 * memory is reserved in the heap for S0 and S1 even if not used
 * after an object survived 8 generations (movement and compacting between Survivor collection) then is stored in the old generation
 * VM can change the number of generations (default is 8) based on the amount of memory available